uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

   practice all that's here is group filering.
   - **groups**: *(optional)* Optionally show messages only to specific groups (i.e. uPortal groups) named in this array.
-If omitted, null, or an empty array, the message will not be suppressed based on user group membership.
+If omitted, null, or an empty array, group memberships will not limit message display.
-    Contact your portal development team for more information about group filtering.
 - **data**: *(optional)* A group of attributes related to external data retrieved by a dataUrl.
   - **dataUrl**: *(optional)* The message will retrieve data from the dataUrl.